 Photograph of a typical indigenous amazonian maloka (longhouse) located in

 the Amazon rain forest of South America.
-Note the women seated on a
+During the day, the women sit on a

 bench near the entrance using the daylight to work.
 Many indigenous tribes

 believe that animal spirits inhabit the maloka.
 Some tribes such as the

 Matis and Marubo tribes decorate the inside of the maloka with animal remains